McGill-ECSE250-2025W/Weekly-Assignment-1-Template/README.md

      This stages your changes, preparing them for the next commit.

      ```bash
-     git commit -m "This is my first Java code!"
+     git commit -m "This is my first Java code"
      ```
      This saves your changes in the local Git repository with a descriptive message.